Zjczjq/openreview-profile/README.md

 # Haoming Cui

 I amcurrent an independent researcher in CASIA
-I am a student graduated from Beijing University of Technology, and studying at The University of Hong Kong.
+I am a student graduated from Beijing University of Technology.

-Affiliation: The University of Hong Kong / Beijing University of Technology
+Affiliation: Beijing University of Technology

 Email: michael19981002@gmail.com